At 'free' schools, children choose what they want to learn and when they want to learn it.

 That policy leaves some observers scratching their heads.

-fellow students play video games in a room dedicated to the
+Morgan Angus and fellow students play video games in a room dedicated to the activity.

 “There are lots of decisions that we don’t let 5-, 6-, and 7-year-olds make because they are not old enough,” says Michael Cohen, the president of the standards-advocacy group Achieve, based in Washington.
 “One of the purposes of school is to provide a core level of academic preparation in essential knowledge and skill,” he says.
 Not all of those subjects “are things that every student would identify on their own as being important to their learning,” says Cohen, who was an assistant U.S. secretary of education under President Clinton.

 Mimsy Sadofsky, a staff member at the original Sudbury Valley School since its inception in 1968, acknowledges that different students are going to perceive different things as important.
 “They all identify being able to read and write and handle money as being important,” she says.
 “They’ve seen the world.
 They are not growing up in a vacuum.”

 Fairhaven may be a “free school,” but chaos does not reign.The structure of the school revolves around its rules, of which there are many.
 A list of the more than 400 is kept in a “law book” that staff members and students constantly refer to.

 The laws range from those respecting basic rights, such as “No one may knowingly or negligently infringe on anyone’s right to exist peaceably,” to the less weighty, “People may not open doors with their feet.”